Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Introduction

 \subsection{Evolving probability measures}

-Let $(\mu_t)_{t\geq 0}$ denote a family of mutually absolutely continuous probability measures on a set $S$.
+Let $(\mu_t)_{t \in [0,\infty)}$ denote a family of mutually absolutely continuous probability measures on a set $S$.
 To keep the presentation as simple and non-technical as possible, we assume that $S$ is finite.
-We will explain how to obtain Fokker-Planck type evolution equations on the space of probability measures on $S$ that are satisfied by $\mu_t$, and how to approximate these equations by interacting particle systems.
-The main purpose of this paper is to study the error of the particle system approximations in an $L^p$ sense.
+Motivated by Monte Carlo methods for sequential estimation of expectation values with respect to the probability measures $\mu_t$ (see e.g. \cite{cappe,DM,DMDJ,DdFG} and references therein), we will recall how to obtain Fokker-Planck type evolution equations on the space of probability measures on $S$ that are satisfied by $\mu_t$, and how to approximate these equations by interacting particle systems.
+The main purpose of this paper is to bound the error of the particle system approximations by an $L^p$ approach (see Theorems \ref{thm:main}, \ref{thm:main2} and \ref{thm:main3} below).

+Sequential Monte Carlo (SMC) methods that combine Markov Chain Monte Carlo (MCMC) and Importance Sampling/Resampling methods to approximate a given sequence $(\mu_t)$ of probability measures are used in a variety of applications, see for instance \cite{chop-stat,DMDJ,casella} and references therein.
+There is by now a substantial literature on approximation properties of corresponding particle system discretizations, cf. \cite{cappe,DM,MM} and the references cited below.
+Nevertheless, our mathematical understanding of SMC methods is still far more superficial than that of traditional MCMC methods, where, at least for some specific models, sharp bounds for mixing times, approximation errors and dependence on the dimension have been derived.
+The $L^p$ approach to controlling the approximation error that we propose here is a first step towards more quantitative results that might be useful in particular in studying dimensional dependence.
+In contrast to most of the literature on SMC methods (see however \cite{MM,Rou-phd,Rou}), we focus on the continuous time case.

 We assume that the measures are represented in the form

 where $Z_t$ is a normalization constant, and $(t,x) \mapsto \mathcal{U}_t(x)$ is a given function on $[0,\infty )\times S$ that is continuously differentiable in the first variable.
 If, for example, $\mathcal{U}_t(x)=t\,\mathcal{U}(x)$ for some function $\mathcal{U}:S\to \mathbb{R}$, then $(\mu_t)_{t\geq 0}$ is the exponential family corresponding to $\mathcal{U}$ and $\mu_0$.
 Let